aws-samples/amazon-sqs-dlq-replay-backoff/README.md

-# SQS dead letter replay
+# SQS dead letter queue replay with backoff and jitter

+The theory behind the implementation is described in this article: [Exponential backoff and jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/)

-This serverless app deploys a SQS queue, linked with a dead letter queue (DLQ).
+This serverless application deploys an Amazon SQS queue, linked with a dead letter queue (DLQ).
 A lambda function replays each message of the DLQ with an exponential backoff and jitter.
 After some unseccessful retries, messages are moved to a second DLQ.

 ## App Architecture